MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker/overview.md

 ---
-title: Use the Dependency Tracker to plan and track dependencies across teams and organizations
+title: Plan and track dependencies across teams and organizations using the Dependency Tracker extension
 titleSuffix: Azure DevOps
-description: Learn how to work with the dependency tracker
+description: Learn how to track dependencies your team has on other teams with the dependency tracker
 ms.custom: extensions
 ms.technology: devops-new-user
 ms.technology: devops-agile